GuilinXie/yolov5_project_report/README.md

 **train** is the entry point.

 **ComputeLoss** measures the difference between the ground truth and predictions.
-The final loss is a weighted combination of Classes Loss (BCE Loss), Objectness Loss (BCE Loss) and Location Loss (CIoU Loss)
+The final loss is a weighted combination of Classes Loss (BCE Loss), Objectness Loss (BCE Loss), and Location Loss (CIoU Loss)

 ```
 build_targets() is an important method to assign GT boxes to the right feature map grid and anchors.
 ```

 **DetectionModel** predicts the prediction results.
-It initiates Yolov5 model by using .cfg  or loading the pretrained weights.
+It initiates the Yolov5 model by using .cfg  or loading the pre-trained weights.
 Some classes are the building blocks of the Yolov5 model, like Conv, C3, SPPF, etc.

 **LoadImagesAndLabels** and **InifiniteDataLoader** access and wrap the input images and labels for training.